qibolun/DryVR/docs/source/dryvr's_language.rst

     [[t_0,variable_1(t_0),variable_2(t_0),...],[t_1,variable_1(t_1),variable_2(t_1),...],...]

+We provide several example simulation functions and you have to write your own if you want to verify systems that use other black-boxes.
 Once you create the TC_Simulate function and corresponding input file, you can run DryVR to check the safety of your system.
 To connect DryVR with your own black-box simulator, please refer to section :ref:`advance-label` for more details.

 .. _transition-graph-label: